surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 This method does the following:

 * Loads a font face as a base64-encoded string.
-* Specifies the font variation (such as "normal" or "bold") for which to use the loaded font face in a document.
+* Specifies the font variation (such as "normal" or "bold") for the loaded font face.
-* Gives the loaded font face a label (a custom font family name/alias) which uniquely identifies the custom font through all fonts available within a document.
+* Specifies a label (a custom font family name/alias) for the loaded font face.
+The label uniquely identifies the custom font in a collection of fonts available within a document.
 Use this label to set the `fontName` property in document options.

 <!--
 This method loads a font face as a base64-encoded string and associates it with a specified font family name and font style (like "normal" or "bold"). -->

-A typical method call:
+An example of the `DocController.addFont` method call:
 ```js
 SurveyPDF.DocController.addFont("myFont", "<<base64-encoded string>>", "normal");
 ```